falense/b2_fuse/README.md

 ### Version: 1.1

 #### Warning this software may contain bugs, be careful of using it with important data.
+#### Please report bugs, use case issue and feature requests through the Github issue tracker

 ### Basic setup: